This is my first project on Frontend Mentor and I am very curious what people think of my code. Thanks in advance for your reply!

 That said, I wanted to learn what I could have done better in structuring my file and getting the components right, specially to get mobile working.

-@chri55Posted about 4 years agoHey Rodrigo, Very nice solution.
+@chri55Posted over 4 years agoHey Rodrigo, Very nice solution.
 You've matched the desktop design very closely.
 For mobile, I would recommend using flexbox ( https://css-tricks.com/snippets/css/a-guide-to-flexbox/ ) on the bottom 2 containers, coupled with media queries, so that once the screen is small enough, the containers will stack into a column shape.
 I also think using a bold font weight on the sign up button would increase contrast and make it easier to see.
 Well done, and happy coding!

 2